nblockchain/geewallet/CONTRIBUTING.md

 of adding them programmatically with code.
 * The `open` keyword should be used to open namespaces if and only if the element used from it is used more than once in the same file.
+* The `open` statements should be grouped in three buckets: the first for the namespaces that come from .NET base class libraries, the second one for external libraries (e.g. nugets), and the last for the namespaces that belong to the source code that lives in this repository.
 * We prefer the short F# syntax to declare exception types (just `exception Foo of Bar*Baz`) except when constructors need to be used (e.g. for passing the inner exception to the base class).